emberjs/rfcs/text/0322-deprecate-copy-copyable.md

 The `copy()` methods in `packages/ember-metal/lib/map.js` and  `chains.js` and their use in `meta.js`, and  `map_test.js` are unrelated.

+At present, the handling of arrays in `Ember.copy` is inconsistent. `NativeArray` uses the `Copyable` mixin and implements a `copy` method.
+When calling `Ember.copy`, passing a `NativeArray`, it will note that the passed parameter uses `Copyable` and call the copy method inside  `NativeArray`.
+However, the recursive `_copy` method that `Ember.copy` calls for other objects has its own generic mechanism for copying arrays.
+If `copy` is passed a non-`Copyable` object that contains a `NativeArray` as a member, when the recursion gets to that member, it will use the generic mechanism rather than delegating to the `copy` method within the  `NativeArray`.

+The recursive  `_copy` method also has an assertion that will fail if it is called with any `EmberObject` that is not also `Copyable`.
+This assertion occurs before (and hence affects) the code which handles arrays, even though, for arrays, the object's `copy` method isn't then used.

 During the deprecation period, the `Ember.copy` method and the `NativeArray.copy` methods will carry a deprecation warning.
-At the end of this period, we will remove the deprecated elements:
-* The deprecated copy() method and the Copyable mixin
-* The use of Copyable in NativeArray
-* The deprecated  copy() method in NativeArray

-Seamlessly weaning `NativeArray` off of `Copyable` could potentially be a little tricky, especially if we continue delegating to it during the deprecation period, but I think I see a potential way through.

-At present, the `Ember.copy` method already can copy JS arrays of any kind without delegating to `NativeArray`.
-If `Ember.copy` itself is passed a NativeArray (which implements `Copyable`) it will delegate to `NativeArray.copy`.
-If `Ember.copy` is passed an object containing a `NativeArray` as a property, when it gets to that property, it will copy it like any other array using the generic copying mechanism - without even considering that it is `Copyable`.
-The behavior is inconsistent, but I'm not sure if there is a deliberate reason for this.

-If we change  `Ember.copy` to consistently always use the array copy mechanism to copy arrays, even arrays that implement `Copyable`, the `NativeArray.copy` method should never be called as a side-effect of calling `Ember.copy`.
-By deprecating `NativeArray.copy` as well, the only users who ever see this deprecation will be those who are calling it directly.
+We will remove `Copyable` from `NativeArray` and change  `Ember.copy` to consistently use the common array copy mechanism to copy arrays rather than sometimes delegating.
+We will move the assertion that an `EmberObject` must be  `Copyable` to the clause that handles non-array objects.

-Even if we don't make this change in `Ember.copy`, we absolutely must do so in the version of `copy` in the add-on.
-We must also exempt arrays from the restriction on `EmberObject` and `Copyable`, since we will be removing `Copyable` from `NativeArray`.
+We need a way to deprecate use of the `Copyable` mixin.
+If the penalty for adding code in such a common place isn't too high, we could have `core_object.extend()`  check for `Copyable` and deprecate accordingly.
+We will also supply a new eslint warning that flags the deprecated use of `Copyable`.
+(This may be our first eslint check for deprecations.
+We may want to consider adding others at the same time.)

-Those using the add-on would need to mechanically adjust any uses of  `myArray.copy(deep)` to  `copy(myArray, deep)` in order to avoid the deprecation message.
+Those using the add-on will need to mechanically adjust any uses of  `myArray.copy(deep)` to  `copy(myArray, deep)` in order to avoid the deprecation message.

-I cannot see a way to notify the user through deprecation at runtime about their own objects that are extending `Copyable` and contain `copy()` methods that will no longer be called when the deprecated `Ember.copy()` method goes away.
-Our best bet for this might be to supply a new eslint warning that flags the import of `Copyable`.
+At the end of this period, we will remove the deprecated copy() method, the Copyable mixin, and the deprecated NativeArray.copy() method.

 #### `ember-data`